AI-Native Development

 For decades, software engineering assumed an implicit hierarchy.
 Business requirements were advisory documents.
 Architecture diagrams were helpful guides.
 The compiled, executable code was the only source of truth that actually mattered.

-This assumption shaped how teams worked.
+This shaped how teams worked.
 Product managers wrote PRDs that developers interpreted.
 Designers created Figma files that engineers translated into components.
 There was always a gap between intent and implementation, but it was tolerable because the human developer served as a flexible interpreter in the middle.

 70%